adamweingram/slurmtail/README.md

 ## Options

 - `--timeout, -t`: Timeout in seconds for waiting for log file creation or monitoring inactivity (default: 120)
+- `--no-file-timeout, -n`: Disable timeout for waiting for the log file to appear (will wait indefinitely)

 ## Examples